|Oracle® TimesTen In-Memory Database Replication Guide

 hostname operating system command.
 It is good practice to surround a host name with double quotes.
 For example:

 Command> CREATE ACTIVE STANDBY PAIR > repdb1 ON "host1", > repdb2 ON "host2";

 You can configure your replication scheme with a return service to ensure a higher level of confidence that your replicated data is consistent on the active and standby databases.
 For full details on how to configure a return service for your replication scheme, see "Using a return service".

 CREATE ACTIVE STANDBY PAIR or

 ALTER ACTIVE STANDBY PAIR statements are used to set optional behavior for return services, compression, timeouts, durable commit behavior, and table definition checking.
-The full list of
+See "CREATE ACTIVE STANDBY PAIR" in the Oracle TimesTen In-Memory Database SQL Reference for a full description of

 Note:If you are using

 ALTER ACTIVE STANDBY PAIRto change any of the